adgh-dev/curs-devops/Week_13/Exercise/README.md

 ### Setup required infrastructure using Terraform

 For the next exercise, we need to setup the lab infrastructure for running Ansible playbooks.
 This will be comprised of an ansible-controller host and 3 web-server VMs for serving our application.
+Again, all the Terraform commands will be started from the Cloud Shell VM.

 Make sure all lab infrastrucure from previous exercises is cleaned up (`terraform destroy` in corresponding paths) and create a new folder:
 ```